mdks/mdks.github.io/README.md

-Jekyll version of mdx cake php site
+Jekyll version of [MindTrack](https://github.com/jsilverMDX/MindTrack)'s webroot

-dynamic content can be added as such:
+Use the templating system like this:
 ```
 <div id="home">
   <h1>Blog Posts</h1>